Table of Contents

 Here are some crucial benefits of implementing a web strategy for your small business website:

-1. Helps establish clear objectives and focus
+1. Establishes clear objectives and focus

 Creating a website without a clear understanding of what it should do and achieve is setting it up for failure.
 A solid web strategy ensures there are clear objectives and goals for your website that align with your overall business or marketing objectives.